-Advancing Adolescent Health (A2H) is a USAID-supported program implemented by Plan International Bangladesh in Rangpur district started in January 2016 and ended in January 2019.
+Advancing Adolescent Health (A2H) is a USAID-supported program implemented by Plan International Bangladesh in Rangpur district that started in January 2016 and ended in January 2019.
 The study, in collaboration with MEASURE Evaluation/D4I, assessed the short-term effects of the A2H project on key program outcomes.

-Assess the short-term effects of the A2H project (implemented by Plan Bangladesh) on key program outcomes on adolescents’ knowledge and attitude towards delaying marriage and first birth, and seeking health information and services including family planning.
+Assess the short-term effects of the A2H project (implemented by Plan Bangladesh) on key program outcomes on adolescents’ knowledge and attitude towards delaying marriage and first birth and seeking health information and services, including family planning.

 Rangpur Sadar and Mithapukur upazila of Rangpur district (intervention)

 DATE OF RESULTS DISSEMINATION